-Hallux rigidus, also known as a stiff great toe, is a common condition in individuals with a degenerative joint disease such as osteoarthritis, rheumatoid arthritis, or gout.
-Symptoms involve pain and swelling resulting from friction between denuded bone surfaces of the damaged metatarsophalangeal joint, and stiffness resulting from abnormal bone growths
+Hallux rigidus also known as a stiff great toe, is a common condition in individuals with a degenerative joint disease such as osteoarthritis, rheumatoid arthritis, or gout.
+Symptoms involve pain and swelling resulting from friction between denuded bone surfaces of the damaged first metatarsophalangeal joint (MTPJ) and stiffness resulting from abnormal bone growths, known as osteophytes, which lock the joint in place.
+The condition typically worsens over time and may cause significant disability if untreated.
+Surgery is indicated when conservative measures fail to provide sufficient relief.

 In cases of early hallux limitus and/or hallux rigidus with mild damage, removing some bone and the bone spur on the dorsum of the foot and big toe can be sufficient.
 This procedure is known as a cheilectomy.
 Osteophyte and outer epiphysis bone resection to restore range of motion.
 Cheilectomy is less drastic than arthrodesis and/or joint arthroplasty and can preserve motion, but symptoms are likely to return as joint degeneration progresses.
-This procedure can be combined with other procedures such as an osteotomy where the metatarsal diaphysis is shortened to separate the metatarsophalangeal joint surfaces which relieves pressure at the top of the joint.
+This procedure can be combined with other procedures such as an osteotomy where the metatarsal diaphysis is shortened to separate the first MTPJ surfaces which relieves pressure at the top of the joint.